DeepakVadgama/deepakvadgama.github.io/_posts/poems/2015-02-21-strands-of-silk.md

 Keep spinning them; more connections are better than just a few...
-A spider never runs out of silk and with God's grace neither will you
+A spider never runs out of silk and with God's grace, neither will you